aeghost/ezfifos/README.md

-# EZFifos
+# EZ-FIFOs with LWT

 ## Objectives

-Simply read Linux Fifos as much as you want
+Read FileDescr FIFOs efficiantly.
+Asynchronous programming needs async, LWT or EIO.
+And LWT is compatible with EIO through Lwt_eio lib, and Async.

-EZ to do, so EZ to use.
+EZ to do, so it should stay EZ to use.

 ## Usage